Media Communications Program

 For further questions about the enrollment process, schedule an appointment with an associate.

-The Applied Media Bachelor of Science (BS) degree program is offered by Berkeley College New York.
-The Applied Media program courses are offered online and at the New York City campus as identified in the Course Schedule for each semester.
+The Media Communications Bachelor of Science (BS) degree program is offered by Berkeley College New York and Berkeley College New Jersey.
+The Media Communications program courses are offered online and at the New York City and Woodland Park, NJ campuses as identified in the Course Schedule for each semester.

 Professional Licensure & Certification